Mark-fr-dev/Mark-fr-dev/README.md

 - Custom design + build for workshop use; joinery, load, and ergonomics tuned for daily use.
 - Details: **[Project page](https://mark-fr-dev.github.io/Japanese-table/)**

-> Want more?
-See pinned repos for firmware, PCB, and tooling experiments.

 ---

 ## 💼 Experience